factor/factor/reference/rebase-bindings-20260908/README.md

 ## ARM64 emulation boundary

 `linux-arm64-qemu.log` runs the same Factor integration tests.
-The20 ordinary unit tests pass; three of 8 expected-failure tests differ because QEMU returns ENOTTY 25 for these input ioctl requests before validating fd=-1, whereas a native Linux kernel returns EBADF 9.
+The 20 ordinary unit tests pass; three of 8 expected-failure tests differ because QEMU returns ENOTTY 25 for these input ioctl requests before validating fd=-1, whereas a native Linux kernel returns EBADF 9.
 The first optional ioctl therefore correctly returns false under emulation; the other two propagate ENOTTY. `ioctl-control.c` reproduces the exact three requests directly in C; `ioctl-native-c.log` and `ioctl-arm64-qemu-c.log` establish this distinction independently of Factor.
 The correct native expectations were preserved.
 No input device or graphical session was opened.

 ## Reproduction